7 Tips for Less Toxic Clothing

 Image: people lined up in different outfits.
 Topic: 7 Tips for Less Toxic Clothing

-Even though most toxins used in clothing manufacture will affect workers far more than wearers, it’s still a good idea to exercise precaution and avoid even a little exposure to toxic clothing.
-Use these seven tips to stay safe at home.
+Even though most toxins used in clothing manufacture will affect workers far more than wearers, it’s still a good idea to be cautious and avoid exposure to toxic clothing as much as possible.
+These seven tips can help you stay safe at home.

 1. Buy less toxic clothing.

-The more new conventional clothing you have hanging in your closet, the more chemicals were unleashed in its manufacture—and may still be lingering.
+The more new conventional clothing you have hanging in your closet, the more chemicals were used in its production—and those chemical may still be lingering.

 2. Buy used

 Used clothing has generally been washed many times, meaning that most of the toxic finishes have already been scrubbed away.
-In addition to scouring your neighborhood thrift stores and garage sales, along with online auction sites like eBay or visit the Green Business Network directory for a list of our favorite eco-friendly clothing websites.
+In addition to scouring your neighborhood thrift stores, garage sales, and online auction sites like eBay, you can search the Green Business Network directory for a list of our favorite eco-friendly clothing websites.

-You won’t need as many new items with new chemical dyes and finishes.
-See "Make Do and Mend."
-Don’t forget to wash your clothes less, and hang them up rather than putting them in the dryer.
+With a little extra care, you can extend the life of the clothes you already have and won’t need as many new items with new chemical dyes and finishes.
+See "Make Do and Mend" for some practical suggestions for how to do so.
+Don’t forget to wash your clothes less, and hang dry them instead of using the dryer.
 The more you run them through machines, the faster the fabrics wear out.

 4. Beware of the “new clothing smell.”

-Green-living expert Annie B. Bond, author of Home Enlightenment (Rodalem, 2005) says that the “new clothing smell” so ubiquitous on back-to-school clothes is actually a sign of toxic chemical finishes.
-If you already have new clothes bearing the telltale smell, Bond advises: “Place the clothes in the washing machine with enough water to cover.
+Green-living expert Annie B. Bond, author of Home Enlightenment (Rodalem, 2005) says that distinctive “new clothing smell” is actually a sign of toxic chemical finishes.
+If you already have clothing bearing the telltale smell, Bond advises: “Place the clothes in the washing machine with enough water to cover.
 Sprinkle one small-sized box of baking soda (or 1 cup) into the washing machine.
 Soak the clothes overnight.
 When convenient during the soaking, agitate the machine for a few minutes.
 Launder as usual.
 Repeat the method until the clothes don’t smell anymore.”

 Some strong-smelling clothes are coated in potent formaldehyde residues that are nearly impossible to get out.
-If the “new clothing smell” is overpowering on a given clothing item, avoid purchasing it at all costs, says Bond.
+If the “new clothing smell” is overpowering on a given item, don't buy it, says Bond.

 5. Buy green and high-quality.

-Clothing from green companies in Green America’s National Green Pages® is made from eco-friendly fabrics, without toxic dyes and finishes.
+Clothing from green companies listed in the Green Business Network directory is made from eco-friendly fabrics, without toxic dyes and finishes.
 It’s also often made to last much longer than clothes sewn in a sweatshop for a big-box store like Walmart.
-Green America staff members generally feel that it’s easy to tell which clothes in our closets are from green companies: The fabrics are often thicker, the stitches tighter (meaning it’ll take a minor act of nature to make a seam fall apart), and they still look almost as new as the day we bought them.
+Green America staff members generally feel that it’s easy to tell which clothes in our closets are from sustainable companies: The fabrics are often thicker, the stitches tighter (meaning it’ll take a minor act of nature to make a seam fall apart), and they still look almost as new as the day we bought them.

 6. Forego toxic detergent and fabric softener.